akstuhl/akstuhl.github.io/_stuff/eurorack.md

 icons: '🎛 🎶'
 ---

-Writing about the Eurorack synth format in the contexts of digital labor and logistical media
+With Jonathan Sterne, writing about the Eurorack synth format in the contexts of digital labor and logistical media